pathbreak/deepvisualminer/Readme.md

  ```

  where `deepvisualminer` is the image name you downloaded (it'll be `deepvisualminer-haswell` if
- you downloaded the optimized version, or whatever name you gave if you built the image yourself.
+ you downloaded the optimized version, or whatever name you gave if you built the image yourself).

  In the container shell, run this:
  ```